 Dividing or splitting perennial herbs is a simple method of propagation and/or rejuvenation.
 Sometimes, the plants get too large for an area and begin to take over or you want to populate another area with a certain herb.
 This is when herb plant division comes into play.
-But how do you know when and how to divide perennial herbs?
+How do you know when and how to divide perennial herbs though?

 When to Divide Herbs

-To keep herbs at their peak, they should be divided every 2-4 years.
+To keep herbs at their peak, they should be divided every two to four years.

 How to Divide Perennial Herbs

 Herbs that do well propagated via root division include:

 Dividing perennial herbs is simply done with a garden fork or shovel and a sharp knife.
 Just dig around the base of the plant and lever the root ball out from the soil.
 Grasp the clump and divide it with the sharp knife.
 Depending upon the size of the original plant, you may cut it in half, making two plants or multiple plants if the root ball is huge.
 Be sure that each divided section has roots and shoots.